DestroyerMob/MobsToolForging/README.md

   - Handles: sticks, blaze rods, breeze rods, and common rod tags
 - Finished tools store construction data and a stat profile built from head, handle, binding/guard, wrap, focus, and treatment.
 - Forged parts and finished tools store workmanship quality: Crude, Worked, Well Forged, Fine, or Masterwork.
+- Modular armour and tools can be repaired at the workstation appropriate to their construction; modular armour material repair is blocked from bypassing the loop in a vanilla anvil.
+- Finished tools and armour can be renamed at a Toolmaker's Station with a named name tag.
 - Layered item models render visible heads, handles, bindings/guards, wraps, foci, and treatments.
-- Jade and JEI integration for workstation state and shaping recipes.
+- Jade integration for workstation state, heat, patterns, drying, assembly, and progress.
+- JEI categories for forge shaping, station work, pattern creation, heating, drying, and material-trait guidance.
 - Better Enchanting datapack hooks for modular parts, enchantment targets, and tag display.
 - Bridge data for MoreWeapons tool families when that mod is present.
-- Generated visual-definition data and part sprites provide placeholder defaults for the dynamic layered tool model system.
+- Hand-authored part sprites plus generated visual-definition data provide resource-pack-friendly defaults for the dynamic layered tool and armour model systems.

 ## Development